 Biotechnology plays an important role in scientific advancements that improve our quality of life.
 Biotechnicians help biological and medical scientists conduct tests and experiments to develop new treatments for diseases.
 They also help research genetically engineered crops that provide a greater yield and require less pesticide and fertilizer.

-There are over 1,900 biohealth companies across Wisconsin that employ over 107,000 people.
+Biotechnology is a major industry in Wisconsin with over 1,900 biohealth companies across the state that employ over 100,000 people.
 Wisconsin has one of the nation's most diverse and fastest growing bioscience sectors and some of the strongest international leadership and research capabilities in the world .

 Interested in exploring careers in biotechnology?
-Check out the WorkSmart Network to see how we may be able to help you.
+Check out the WorkSmart Network to see how we may be able to help you connected to jobs and training opportunities.

 Our Work In Action